meilisearch/specifications/text/0028-indexing-csv.md

 A [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) data format is broadly used to store and exchange data in a simple format.

-Also, in order to boost write performance CSV data format is more suited than JSON for consequent datasets has keys are not duplicated for every document.
+Also, in order to boost write performance CSV data format is more suited than JSON for consequent datasets, as keys are not duplicated for every document.

 ### II.
 Motivation